Your Ultimate Guide to Kangaroo Island

 Local produce with a fine-dining feel

 Reflections Restaurant is sure to be a highlight of your visit to Kangaroo Island.
+Located in the beautiful township of American River.
 The chef at this locally-renowned spot has some great dishes up their sleeve and focuses solely on Australian flavours.
 Indulge in a big breakfast or head here for dinner.
 Try the American River Oysters or perhaps King George Whiting.
 This KI restaurant was recognised for two years in a row as the best dining on Kangaroo Island and also earned the 2018 Judges Commendation in the AHA South Australia Awards.

 SA Weekend Escapes’ Top Hotel Pick!